barmalei/zebkit/src/jekyll/docs.intro.md

 }, true);
 ```

-It is suppose JSON file has to be stored alone with the package JavaScript code.
-The name of the configuration file has to be full package name (without "zebkit prefix") + ".json".
-For example mentioned above the name of configuration files is "mypackage.json"
+It is suppose JSON file has to be stored alone with the package JavaScript code and the name of the configuration file has to be full package name (without "zebkit prefix") plus ".json" extension.
+In example mentioned above the name of configuration file is "mypackage.json"

 ## Standard zebkit packages